capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 > <kbd>1</kbd> `<g0>`Code1: `<g0><g1>`3/2 or 11/2 or 1.5`</g1>`

-> :warning: **_WARNING:_**  Escaping the HTML or XML tags by replacing `<` and `>` with `&lt;` and `&gt;` respectively is not a good approach, because the translation editor will consider the escaped markup as editable text rather than as locked codes and therefore the tags can be mishandled, let alone the fact that translation memories will be polluted.
-Furthermore, that approach does not reduce the length of inline codes, which means that the text is less readable and that can hamper the translation and bring about quality issues.

 In OmegaT, if the translator needs to see what the inline code represents, hovering over the tag (e.g. `<g0>` below) displays the tag content as a tooltip, so the linguist knows what the markup means.